-The DProf (Professional Practice), which is run by the Business School, is designed to raise the level of professional capabilities of practicing senior managers and executives.
+The Business School's DProf is designed to raise the level of professional capabilities of practicing senior managers and executives.
 It does this by developing your skills of reflective practice, by enhancing your knowledge of leading-edge areas of business, and by providing an opportunity to develop your capabilities in practice-based research by means of a major research project.
-During the first two phases of the course, you will be supported by online study resources, peer-group discussions, and the support of a personal academic advisor.
-During the third phase of the programme of study, you will undertake a major research project that focuses on the work you are undertaking in your organisation as senior professionals, typically in a change leadership role.

 Our DProf is designed for busy senior managers and executives who want to gain new insights and perspectives into leadership and management based on critical exploration of their own evolving professional practice.
 It is particularly appropriate for those wishing to improve their capability to lead and manage change in an established or new organisation without having to seek time off for formal study.
 A key role is played in your capability enhancement by the capstone research project, which enables senior practitioners to improve their professional practice by undertaking rigorous research into that practice.